htrgouvea/research/_posts/publications/2021-12-08-Differential-Fuzzing-Perl-Libs.md

 ### Introduction

-Applications have been using the Perl language in their backends for decades, unfortunately the use has been decreasing over time, a consequence of this is the low amount of material on how to make these applications secure, more specifically in modern contexts, but often we can see that some researchers find bugs in software used on a large scale that use this language, such as:
+Applications have been using the Perl language in their backends for decades, unfortunately the use has been decreasing over time, a consequence of this is the low amount of material on how to make these applications secure, more specifically in modern contexts,  but often we can see that some researchers find bugs in softwares used on a large scale, and these software use this language, such as:

 - [RCE in Gitlab's Bug Bounty program](https://hackerone.com/reports/1154542) using [CVE-2021-22204](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-22204) which is an issue in [Exiftool](https://github.com/exiftool/exiftool), tool written in Perl, found by [vakzz](https://twitter.com/wcbowling);
 - [CVE-2019-11539](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2019-11539): RCE on PulseSecure VPN by [Orange Tsai](https://twitter.com/orange_8361);
 - URL parsing divergences in Perl libraries, also by Orange Tsai;

-This publication aims to illustrate how the differential fuzzing approach can help in this journey, especially on a large scale, introducing some basic concepts about the language and its functioning and later how I made an implementation, tips, lessons and recommendations from this journey.
+This publication aims to illustrate how the differential fuzzing approach can help in this journey, especially on a large scale, introducing some basic concepts about the language and its functionality and later how I made an implementation, tips, lessons and recommendations from this journey.

 ---